zhliau/fika-spt-server-docker/README.md

 ### Can I use this without Fika?
 Yes!
 Simply set `INSTALL_FIKA` to `false` and the container will act as an ordinary SPT server container.
 Everything else including the autoupdate capability for SPT remains unchanged.

+### I am running this container on Linux, why does the server output show errors regarding Windows-like paths? e.g. `C:\snapshot\...`.
+If you are reusing an existing SPT server that was previously running on Windows, you will need to delete the contents of your `/user/cache` folder.

 # Development
 ### Building